Read Smith’s plans for the fall 2021 semester.

 - Are there specific requirements which should be included in agreements with third parties that use Smith facilities to host programs or activities involving minors?

-- Can we use a County Sheriff's office or the Smith Police to fingerprint and to run background checks?
+- Can we use a County Sheriff's office or the Smith College Department of Campus Safety to fingerprint and to run background checks?

 - How do we obtain background checks?